samtools/htsjdk/README.md

 * Much of the CRAM code is under the Apache License, Version 2
 * Core `tribble` code (underlying VCF reading/writing amongst other things) is under LGPL
-* Code supporting the reading/writing of SRA format is uncopyrighted & public domain

 ### Java Minimum Version Support Policy